The property features a 3 bedroom homestead and two additional adjoining 3 bed self-contained rooms (total 5 bedrooms)

 Please refer to Photo Gallery above for pictures of facilities.

-We have a 40 inch Samsung Full HD LED TV installed.There is Panasonic Blu Ray player connected by HDMI cable to it.
+We have a 55 inch TV installed.There is a Panasonic Blu Ray player

 The 2 self-contained rooms Each has reverse cycle air conditioner, large ensuite bathroom, queen bed, single bed and trundle bed and storage for clothing and cases,bar fridge and tea making facilities.Table setting for 4 persons and view windows accessing the veranda-where there is an outdoor table setting.
 There is a full HD Television with inbuilt DVD also SD card(for viewing your photos) and USB game input too!
 Floodlights are located outside on the view side veranda-switch above power point on brick wall between the units.